rdsllp/itunes-backup-explorer-cli/README.md

 - **Decrypt encrypted iTunes backups** using your backup password
 - **Extract files** to a separate directory preserving backup structure
 - **In-place decryption** to replace encrypted files directly in the backup directory
+- **File logging** with timestamped entries for automation and debugging
 - **Cross-platform** support for macOS, Windows, and Linux
 - **Native executables** for optimal performance